Kalle Rovanperä seen performing during the World Rally Championship Chile in Conception, Chile on September 26, 2024.

 © Jaanus Ree/Red Bull Content Pool

-Power Stage: Sunday features another full morning of rallying with a final Power Stage in the afternoon to bring the weekend to a close.
+Power Stage: Sunday features another full morning of rallying and a final Power Stage in the afternoon to bring the weekend to a close.
 The drivers then return to the host town for the podium and closing ceremony.

 Elfyn Evans (GB) Scott Martin (GB) Of team TOYOTA GAZOO RACING WRT performing in the World Rally Championship Kenya in Naivasha, Kenya.